-3.1.1 The character of Surrey

-Street is largely defined by the

-variety of historic buildings and

-traditional materials present.
-The

-historic market use complements

-the street's physical

-characteristics.
-The townscape

-of the area varies, with dramatic

-contrasts of two-three storey

-historic buildings with the

-dominant taller buildings present.

-3.1.2 A market has been in operation on or near Surrey Street since the 13th century.
-Before 1834 Surrey Street was called Butchers Row, which now lends its name to the row of timber-framed buildings with jettied upper floors at the northern end of the street (numbers 34-38).
+3.1.1 The character of Surrey Street is defined by the variety of historic buildings and traditional materials present, complemented by the bustling character of the market, which has been in operation on or near Surrey Street since the 13th century.
+The townscape of the area varies, with dramatic contrasts of two-three storey historic buildings with the dominant taller buildings present.

-3.1.3 Middle Street and Bell Hill are the sole remnants of the historic road layout between Surrey Street and the High Street that was redeveloped in the 1890s (see pp.15-16).
+- 3.1.2 Before 1834 Surrey Street was called Butchers Row, which now lends its name to the row of timber-framed buildings with galleried upper floors at the northern end of the street (numbers 34-38). - 3.1.3 Middle Street and Bell Hill are the sole remnants of the medieval road layout between Surrey Street and the High Street that was redeveloped in the 1890s (see pp.13-16).
 The redevelopment of the Grants complex cut Middle Street in half - the section leading off Crown Hill once joined the alleyway off Surrey Street next to number 46 Surrey Street.
 On Bell Hill, which retains much of its medieval character, the rear elevations of 11-13 Crown Hill overhang the narrow alley.